Lyudinovo: Post-war history

+Russian invasion of Ukraine

+On 17 January 2025 Ukrainian drones struck an oil depot in Lyudinovo with falling debris causing a fire detected by NASA's FIRMS.

 Administrative and municipal status

 Within the framework of administrative divisions, Lyudinovo serves as the administrative center of Lyudinovsky District, to which it is directly subordinated.
 As a municipal division, the town of Lyudinovo, together with one rural locality (the village of Kolotovka), is incorporated within Lyudinovsky Municipal District as Lyudinovo Urban Settlement.

 Transport

 There are two railway stations in the town.
 Both of them have suburb train connection with Bryansk and Fayansovaya.
 Station Lyudinovo-2 also has long range train connection with Moscow and international train connection with Belarus(Moscow-Gomel train).

 Highway Р-68 connect the town with Bryansk and Kirov.

 Local bus station has bus connection to Kaluga, Bryansk and other cities of nearby regions.